-We may provide the whole world with olive oil, feta cheese, and luscious wine, however, the number one exportable product of Greece is its rich culture.
-With a history that counts thousands of years of age, the significant personalities that walked the ground of Greece leaving their mark in the world with their admirable actions and thoughts are more than a few.
+We may provide the whole world with olive oil, feta cheese, and luscious wine, however, the number one exportable product of Greece is its rich culture, with Greek philosophy being an integral part of it.
+With a history that counts thousands of years of age since ancient Greece, the significant personalities that walked the ground of Greece leaving their mark on the world with their admirable actions, thoughts, and ancient Greek philosophy are more than a few.

 Table of Contents